fms-team1/backend/README.md

-Implemented ticket "backend03": getting information in index page.
-Current balance of all available wallets and last 10 transactions.
+Implemented ticket "backend03".
+Getting information in index page: current balance of all available wallets and last 10 transactions.

 Didn't implemented: